 All Residential Units and other Structures that are constructed will be considered Four-sided Architecture.
-Equal attention to massing, proportion, composition, detailing, materials and colors for all elevations must be utilized and will be reviewed by the ARC.
+Equal attention to massing, proportion, composition, detailing, materials and colors for all elevations shall be used during the design process and will be reviewed by the ARC.